 - DISCOVERING SPAIN’S CUISINE: Our itinerary includes wonderful experiences with local cuisine as you enjoy a variety of included dinners at authentic Spanish restaurants.

 Your included transfer will take you to your hotel upon your arrival in Malaga.

-Your Travels with Audrey tour starts at 3:00PM in the hotel lobby for a walk around the hotel area: Our hotel lobby is where the tour begins and where we all meet for an included Orientation walk around the hotel area and an opportunity to meet your fellow travelers.
+Your Travels with Audrey private tour starts at 3:00PM in the hotel lobby for a walk around the hotel area: Your hotel lobby is where the tour begins and where we all meet for an included Orientation walk around the hotel area.

 A special stop on your walking tour for a sweet wine tasting at the emblematic Casa del Guardia.